xkeshav/color-collector/README.md

 ]
 ```

-1.  if you want to create a separate file for collected color variable then enable the `colorInSeparateFile` settings as below
+1.  if you require a separate file for collected color then open your _Workspace_ ( if no workspace then in _User_ ) setting and search for _css.color.collector_ and check the tick box or add below setting file

 ```json
 "cssColorCollector.colorInSeparateFile": true